-With the arrival of August comes summer’s last hurrah: the Washington State and Evergreen State fairs.
+With the arrival of Labor Day Weekend comes summer’s last hurrah: the Washington State and Evergreen State fairs.

 The Washington State Fair (aka the Puyallup Fair) is the largest single attraction held annually in the state, and ranks in the top 10 largest fairs in the country.
+It starts August 30 and runs through September 22.
 The Evergreen State Fair is the largest county fair in the Pacific Northwest and attracts visitors from all over the Northwest.
-It wrapped up Sept.
-3.
+It ended on September 2.

 Washington State Fair (aka Puyallup Fair)